 A: Check out our list of contributors.

 Q: Where can I find you on social media?
 What if I’d like to subscribe via RSS?

 Q: Who is managing the content on your website?
 What about social media?

 A: Our website team includes Editor in Chief, Sarah Webb (bio), Deputy Editor, Hannah Hoag (bio) and web editors, Helen Fields (bio) and Stephen Ornes (bio).
-Monya Baker (bio) is a former web editor, and Emily Gertz (bio) consulted on the early development of pitchpublishprosper.com and served as our first social media manager.
+Monya Baker (bio) is a former web editor.
+Emily Gertz (bio) consulted on the early development of pitchpublishprosper.com and served as our first social media manager.
 Bryn Nelson (bio) now manages our social media streams along with Jill U. Adams (bio), Virginia Gewin (bio), and Liza Gross (bio).
 Bryn and Virginia have also organized our Virtual Mentoring sessions on Google+.